elisey/NetStack/README.md

 # Net stack

-Custom multilayer network stack with wire and wireless communication support
+Custom network stack (partly compliant with OSI model) with wired and wireless communication support.

 It is implemented from scratch with C++ for ARM STM32 microcontrollers.